 If you have fewer than five employees, you can create a simple network

-- The centre of your network is a router.
-These are included with most broadband internet services.
+- A router is at the centre of your network.
+These are included with most broadband internet packages.

 - The router normally connects to the internet, and all your devices connect to the router.